StudioEtrange/macdependency/README.md

 ## Usage

 * Launch MacDependency.app
-* Drag&Drop a .dylib file on MacDependency icon in the dock
+* Use menu OR drag & drop a .dylib file on MacDependency icon in the dock

 ## Search Path of Library

 According to the author, macdependency is built on dyld doc and analysis of dyld 97.1 source code

 Main logic of is in dyld.cpp method

 	ImageLoader* load(const char* path, const LoadContext& context)

 * dyld doc : https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/dyld.1.html